manta-software/sony-tv-http-control/README.md

 ```
 * Use `Locate & Pair with TV ` to look for a Sony TV on your network (using SSDP).
     * Your TV should be on as it will display the authorisation code you will need to enter in the CLI
     * :warning: The CLI will store the authorisation cookie once it has been authorised with your TV.
 This is necessary in order to connect to it again and send the commands.
+Is is stored as a JSON file and prefixed with `device-{deviceName}`.
 * Once you have successfully paired, you can use `Connect` to connect to your TV and send commands.